I want to die young at a ripe old age.

 Other Studies Disagree

-Another study cited by the Boston College researchers shows that found that decreasing the retirement age in eligibility for retirement benefits (and, thus, encouraging early retirement) decreased mortality in the next five years by 2.5%.
+Another study cited by Boston College researchers shows that found that decreasing the retirement age in eligibility for retirement benefits (and, thus, encouraging early retirement) decreased mortality in the next five years by 2.5%.

 The Boston College paper cites other studies whose results contradict each other.